dyzqy/Zombotron-Games/README.md

 All you have to do is follow these steps:
 - First, Install [Flash Player](https://github.com/dyzqy/Zombotron-Games/raw/main/Flash%20Player.exe), its where you can play the flash games
-- (it will tell you to Either Preserve or Delete, click on **Preserve**, you will also have to do this for the .swf/Flash file)
+- (it will tell you to Either Preserve or Delete, click on **Preserve**.
+You will also have to do this for the .swf/Flash file)
 - Second, Download one of the flash games(they end with .swf), for example [**Zombotron 2**](https://github.com/dyzqy/Zombotron-Games/raw/main/Flash%20Games/Zombotron%202.swf)
 - Then drag the .swf file, or the Flash file(Whatever you perefer to call it) on the Flash Player that you installed before
 - And you can enjoy and live your nostaligia again!

+## FAQ

-### Are you gonna add more games here?
+**Are you gonna add more games here?**

-Probably yes, but im not sure
+> Steam games will not be published on here, but the Apks of the games will be put here

+**Does AntKarlov know about this?**
+> im trying to get him to know

+**Did you make any of these games?**
+> I never helped the making of any of these cool games.

 ### contact me
 - [Twitter](https://twitter.com/Ases_Son)